quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and protected payload, but not the UDP or IP header.

 Clients MUST ensure they send the first Initial packet in single IP packet.
+Similarly, the first Initial packet sent after receiving a Retry packet MUST be sent in a single IP packet.

 The payload of a UDP datagram carrying the first Initial packet MUST be expanded to at least 1200 bytes, by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a 0-RTT packet (see {{packet-coalesce}}).
 Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of